down syndrome eenage girl having good time together with family

 The state budget must provide a stable system of care, support, and opportunity for people with IDD across the lifespan.
 The budget must reflect a cohesive system of comprehensive services that provide options to individuals and families, streamlines regulatory requirements for providers, and maximizes funds by leveraging state and federal matching dollars through waivers and other tools.

-NC INNOVATIONS WAIVER
+INNOVATIONS WAIVER

 Learn more about the advocacy work we are doing at The Arc.